Find a Rental Center

 Image courtesy of The Bobcat Blog

 This blog post originally appeared at https://blog.bobcat.com/2014/11/how-to-prep-skid-steer-loaders-for-winter-work-2/.
-Compact Power Equipment Rental offers skid steer rentals from Bobcat that can help you tackle winter jobs.
+The Home Depot Rental offers skid steer rentals with a bucket attachment from Bobcat that can help you tackle winter jobs.

 But before tackling snow piles and icy sidewalks, winterize your skid-steer loader and other compact equipment so they’re running at their best.